 I am an associate professor of philosophy at the University of North Georgia.

 I first came to philosophy for what I would call existential reasons concerning the (non) existence of a Christian God and the implications for death.
 Not surprisingly those concerns led to an exploration of other religions, primarily Buddhism.
 Over the years the extent to which those existential concerns are also ethical concerns has become clearer and clearer.
-And now I am particularly interested in the question of what constitutes a life worth living and the nature of the relationships between a life worth living, philosophy, and religion.
+And now I am particularly interested in the question of what constitutes a life worth living and the nature of the relationships between a life worth living, philosophy, and religion (particularly Buddhism).
 Part of that deep interest requires thinking seriously about Nietzsche, his work on the question of value(s), and the role and nature of suffering in human existence.

 However, while existential interests compelled me to pursue philosophy (despite my trying to give it up after my BA), at Georgia State University I "found Wittgenstein," so to speak, and that led to years of Wittgenstein, philosophy of language, and then to Putnam and issues of ontology.
 Work that has created the fruitful background against which I approach everything else.